sgpinkus/grafana-docker-swarm-dash-9000/README.md

 # OVERVIEW
-A simple first crack at a grafana/prometheus/loki monitoring dash for a docker swarm cluster using docker-compose.
+A grafana/prometheus/loki monitoring dashbouard for a docker swarm cluster using docker-compose.
 Components:

   - grafana
   - prometheus